 Working with us, Ruby Rockets was able to connect its disparate records and management systems and get traceability from “farm to finger.”
 Ruby Rockets can now easily track product origins—and pass that confidence onto savvy consumers.
 Notably, Ruby Rockets has seen a 20 percent increase in productivity and a 15 percent reduction in its order-to-cash cycle in just the short span of six months.
 You can get the full Ruby Rockets story here!

-To hear more from Diane’s conversation with Sarah, including what’s next for Omnichain, listen to the episode below.
+To hear Diane’s conversation with Sarah, including what’s next for Omnichain, the full episode is available here.
 Be sure to tune in to LTSC in June when Diane will share her own personal success story as part of Sarah’s Women in Supply Chain series.

 Omnichain’s Diane Sullivan Named to Supply & Demand Chain Executive’s First Women in Supply Chain Award List